 - Product inventory and sales

-- Detailing some of the tools and tips for staying on top of your gym’s finances and operations to ensure financial stability and opportunities for growth.
+- Detail some of the tools and tips for staying on top of your gym’s finances and operations to ensure financial stability and opportunities for growth.

-- The different business growth phases you want to see your gym pass through and how to assess when your gym may be ready to take the next leap and how to ensure your gym is positioned at each phase to move successfully to the next phase.
+- Ensure your gym is positioned for each phase of growth and how to assess when your gym may be ready to take a leap into the next phase.

 Each gym owner has different dreams for their business.
-Perhaps you have visions of growing into a string of gyms across the state or even the country.
+Perhaps you have visions of expanding your gymnastics gym into a multi-site location.
 Perhaps your vision is to develop an instructional system you can market and license to other gyms and coaches.
-Perhaps you want one, thriving gym studio where you can eventually transition into a more hands-off owner to enjoy its financial rewards.
-Whatever your vision, you need to proactively pursue both by staying on top of what’s happening at your gym today and understanding how to take next steps.
+Or maybe you want one, thriving gym where you can eventually transition into a more hands-off owner to enjoy its financial rewards.

-It takes considerable work to set up a small business.
-Tremendous effort is required even before your gym studio even opens its doors.
-Yet, we see how committed and motivated gym owners are to providing their students with a healthy, fun environment, which makes the business-side of owning a gym completely worth it if that’s your passion.
+It takes considerable work to start any small business.
+Tremendous effort is required even before your gym opens its doors.
+Yet, we see how committed and motivated gym owners are to providing their students with a healthy, fun environment, which makes the business side of owning a gym completely worth it when you’re living your passion.

 ABOUT CO-AUTHOR FRANK SAHLEIN